-The committee that originally evaluated the doctoral work also evaluates the public defence.
-The public defence takes place in English or Norwegian unless the University College approves another language.
+The committee that originally assessed the doctoral work also assesses the public defence.

+The public defence takes place in English or Norwegian unless the University approves another language.

 There must normally be two opponents.
-The two opponents must be members of the evaluation committee and are appointed by the institution.
+The two opponents must be members of the assessment committee and are appointed by the institution.

 The public defence is chaired by the dean or another person authorised by the institution.
-The chair of the defence gives a presentation of the submission and evaluation of the doctoral work and the result of the examination on an assigned topic (cf. section 19-1).
+The chair of the public defence gives a presentation of the submission and assessment of the doctoral work and the result of the examination on an assigned topic cf. Section 6-1.
 The PhD candidate then provides an account of the purpose and findings of the doctoral work.